pyralog/pyralog/ADVANCED_FEATURES.md

 └────────────────────────────────────────────────────────────┘
 ```

-All features are **Rust-native** and integrate seamlessly with DLog's Arrow/DataFusion architecture!
+All features are **Rust-native** and integrate seamlessly with Pyralog's Arrow/DataFusion architecture!

 ---